particle-iot/docs/src/content/guide/tools-and-features/cli.md

 $ particle login
 ```

-If you experience permission errors, you have two options: change the permission to npm's default directory or change npm's default directory to another directory.
-Changing the default directory is the preferred choice on a multiuser environment.
-Both optiokns are documented [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+If you experience permission errors, you have two options: change the permission to npm's default directory or change npm's default directory to another directory (preferred choice on a multiuser environment).
+Both options are documented [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 For more advanced install instructions, see below.